HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 - Despite the improvement in INP each year, a significant gap between desktop (97% good INP) and mobile (74% good INP) performance still exists.
 - The top visited websites show poorer INP results compared to less popular ones.
-- INP can be divided into three sub-parts—Input Delay, Processing Time, and Presentation Delay, and Presentation Delay has the biggest share of the median INP.
+- INP can be divided into three sub-parts: Input Delay, Processing Time, and Presentation Delay.
+Presentation Delay has the biggest share of the median INP.
 - Scripts from user behavior tracking, consent provider, and CDN categories are the main contributors to poor INP scores.

 ## Visual Stability